Skip to content

 HDFS Architecture

 The main components of HDFS include: 1.
 NameNode: is the arbitrator and central repository of file namespace in the cluster.
 The NameNode executes the operations such as opening, closing, and renaming files and directories.
 2. DataNode: manages the storage attached to the node on which it runs.
 It is responsible for serving all the read and writes requests.
 It performs operations on instructions on NameNode such as creation, deletion, and replications of blocks.
-3. Client: Responsible for getting the required metadata from the namenode and then communicating with the datanodes for reads and writes.
+3. Client: Responsible for getting the required metadata from the NameNode and then communicating with the DataNodes for reads and writes.

 2. YARN YARN stands for “Yet Another Resource Negotiator“.
 It was introduced in Hadoop 2.0 to remove the bottleneck on Job Tracker which was present in Hadoop 1.0.
 YARN was described as a “Redesigned Resource Manager” at the time of its launching, but it has now evolved to be known as a large-scale distributed operating system used for Big Data processing.